 First Day, Second Ride, Autumn Twilight, 1262

-(Silvermoon is waxing.
-Bloodmoon is waxing.
-Darkmoon is waning.)
+(Silvermoon is in high sanction, Bloodmoon is waning, Darkmoon is waning)

 Emrys had subtly and suddenly turned Neamhan invisible and an audible gasp went through the Careless Wanderer, including a litany of protection against witchcraft coming from one of the justices.
 In that shock, Emrys whispered for Neamhan to make her way to safety.
 She quietly darted upstairs but stops halfway up the stairs to look at what happens in the tavern.

 Quentin and Astrid took up position between the Custodian strongmen and the rest of the group, preventing them from coming closer and possibly going in pursuit of Neamhan.
 Quentin stood steadfast, while Astrid menacingly brandished her new greatsword.
 Erlus, the male justice, began muttering a devotion to Paladine, but before it could take effect, Luca abjured it with a swift counterspell, driving the justice to even greater outrage.
 For good measure, Emrys conjured up a flash of hypnotising colours which left some of the Custodians temporarily dazed, including Erlus.
 It did not last long since Birna, the female justice, her eyes filled with zeal, moved to blanket part of the tavern in a veil of silence with a devotion of her own.
 She then quickly moved to wake the other custodians from their stupor.